Thank You for Your Service (2017 film): Plot

 After a harrowing 15-month combat tour in Iraq, the much-decorated Adam Schumann returns home to Kansas and a loving wife, Saskia.
 Adam and Saskia have two young children, a daughter and an infant son born while Adam was still overseas.
 Adam suffers from PTSD as manifested by nightmares and frequent flashbacks for which his wife convinces him to seek help from an overburdened Department of Veterans Affairs.
 He also receives solace from two Iraq buddies living nearby, an American Samoan, Solo Aieti, and Billy Waller, who commits suicide in front of his fiancée after discovering she has taken all of his money and their child and left him.

 Adam's unresolved psychological issues revolve around his failure to safely rescue a fellow soldier from a building under fire (Michael Emory, who was dropped on his head and rendered hemiplegic but later expresses gratitude to Adam for being alive) and survivor's guilt about letting Sergeant First Class James Doster take Adam's place on patrol one day.
 With Doster filling in for Adam, the Humvee made a wrong turn and hit an improvised explosive device.
 Solo assisted the men in their escape to safety, but Doster was inadvertently left behind and died in the conflagration.
 Doster's grieving widow, Amanda, who is friends with Saskia Schumann, finally gains closure as she learns the circumstances of her husband's death towards the end of the movie and absolves Adam and Solo of responsibility for it.

 Meanwhile, Solo suffers from such severe PTSD and memory loss that he is unable to fulfill a fervent desire to reenlist for another tour in Iraq.
 He falls in with a group of drug dealers led by a Gulf War veteran, Dante.
 Adam rescues his friend and puts him on a Greyhound bus to California, where Solo will take Adam's reserved place at a rehabilitation center specializing in the treatment of PTSD.

 Sometime later, Adam returns from his own stay at the rehabilitation center, being greeted by his wife and children back in their original home.

 Cast

-Miles Teller as Staff Sergeant Adam Schumann, Saskia's husband, a soldier who leaves Iraq as a broken man.

-Haley Bennett as Saskia Schumann, Adam's loyal and supportive wife.

-Beulah Koale as Specialist Tausolo Aieti, Alea's husband, an American Samoan soldier who feels that the military has made his life better.

-Joe Cole as Private First Class Billy Waller, a soldier who returns home in crisis and tries to find his fiancée and their daughter, who have left him.

-Amy Schumer as Amanda Doster, Saskia's friend and the wife of Sergeant First Class James Doster.

-Brad Beyer as Sergeant First Class James Doster, Amanda's husband.

-Keisha Castle-Hughes as Alea, Tausolo Aieti's wife.

-Scott Haze as Michael Emory, a soldier suffering from PTSD.

-Omar Dorsey as Dante, a veteran who now operates as a drug smuggler.